Nursery Hours:

 No

-Violet flowers stand out against grey-green foliage.
-Grows in moist saline riparian desert areas, floodplains, and sandy washes where water is available from sea level to 3000 feet.
-A rhizomatous evergreen shrub forming impenetrable thickets makes it perfect for a dense evergreen hedge.
-Flowers mostly March-July but can bloom year-round.
-Grows in a variety of soil types including clay and very salty like the Salton Sea.
+Violet flowers stand out against gray-green foliage in this rhizomatous evergreen shrub native to moist saline riparian desert areas, floodplains, and sandy washes where water is available from sea level to 3000 feet.
+Arrowweed forms dense, impenetrable thickets making it an excellent choice for a dense evergreen hedge.
+It blooms mostly from March through July but can flower year-round.
+This adaptable plant grows in a variety of soil types, including clay and very salty soils like those near the Salton Sea.

 Growing Plants in the Desert — Important Information